sivasamyk/logtrail/README.md

 ### If you are starting fresh
 - Before using the plugin make sure there are events indexed in Elasticsearch
 - Configure logstash to receive syslog events
- - Start logstash agent with following configuration to recieve syslog events.
+ - Start logstash agent with following configuration to receive syslog events.
   ```
   input {
     tcp {